 Buying a second-hand car can be an affordable way to get on the road.
-There may even be bargains to be had with an approved used car from a dealer, but there are pitfalls too.
-See the key questions to ask, as well as what to look for and what to avoid.
+There may even be bargains to be had, but there are pitfalls too.
+Here are some of the key questions to ask, as well as what to look for and what to avoid.

 What's your budget?

 You need to know how much you can afford to spend on buying a second-hand car.
 Are you planning to save the full amount?
 If so, when you need the car and how much you’re able to save will set your budget.

 If you’re considering getting a car loan, it’s important to consider how much you can reasonably afford.
 Start by drawing up a budget to see how much you have available for repayments.

 Keep in mind that you’ll need some money spare to cover things like petrol and repairs.
 And if you do decide to borrow, it’s still a good idea to save up as much as possible to reduce the amount you need to borrow.
 This will save you money on interest payments and can also get you into the habit of putting money aside to pay for the car.

 Once you know how much you have to spend, focus on what type of second-hand car you want to look for.
 Questions to ask include:

 - what do you want to use the car for?

 - how much space do you need in the car?

 You can buy an approved used car from a manufacturer's dealer, or buy a car through a private seller or from an auction.